jramsey-rutledge/Membrane-Filtration/README.md

 ### Linear System Assembly and Solver

-The discretized equations are assembled into a sparse linear system:
+The discretized equations are assembled into a sparse linear system

 $$A\phi=b$$